jorgebucaran/superfine/README.md

 </html>
 ```

-The `patch` function updates the DOM to match the view.
-When creating a view, we use the `h` function to describe a tree of nodes.
-The view isn't made out of real DOM nodes, but a virtual DOM: a representation of how the DOM should look using plain objects.
-By comparing the old and new virtual DOM we're able to patch only the parts of the DOM that changed instead of rendering the entire document from scratch.
+The hyperscript function `h` describes our view as a tree of nodes.
+The view isn't made out of real DOM nodes, but a virtual DOM: a representation of how the DOM should look using a plain object.

+The `patch` function updates the DOM to match our view.
+By comparing the old and new virtual DOM we can patch only the parts of the DOM that changed instead of rendering the entire document from scratch.
+Profit!

-Taking it up a notch; the next example shows a heading syncronized to a text field ([try it online](https://cdpn.io/KoqxGW)).
+The next example uses the same custom `setState` approach to show a heading syncronized to a text field ([try it here](https://cdpn.io/KoqxGW)).

 ```html
 <script type="module">